Act fast. Help people. Execute accurately.

 Intelligent Document Processing can automate the critical first step of data entry that makes all downstream systems flow, setting your back offices – and organizations – up for the next unexpected event.

-Intelligent Document Processing automates the processing of documents.
-Specifically, according to Everest Group’s IDP PEAK Matrix 2020 Report, Intelligent Document Processing refers to “any software product or solution that captures data from documents (e.g., email, text, PDF, and scanned documents), categorizes, and extracts relevant data for further processing using AI technologies such as computer vision, OCR, Natural Language Processing (NLP), and machine/deep learning.
+According to Everest Group’s IDP PEAK Matrix 2020 Report, Intelligent Document Processing refers to “any software product or solution that captures data from documents (e.g., email, text, PDF, and scanned documents), categorizes, and extracts relevant data for further processing using AI technologies such as computer vision, OCR, Natural Language Processing (NLP), and machine/deep learning.
 These solutions are typically non-invasive and can be integrated with internal applications, systems, and other automation platforms.”

 Generally, organizations invest in these types of solutions when they have processes that require high volumes of paper or forms to be processed.
 IDP solutions promise to: